Towards Evaluating the Robustness of Visual State Space Models: Robustness of Vision State Space Models

 In this section, we evaluate the robustness of VSSMs against spatial and frequency-based adversarial attacks.
 We also compare the performance of adversarially fine-tuned VSSM models on CIFAR-10~\cite{article} and Imagenette~\cite{imagenette} downstream dataset with ViT and Swin models.

 \underline{\textbf{Adversarial Attacks in Spatial Domain:}} We conduct experiments in both white-box and black-box settings using the Fast Gradient Sign Method (FGSM)~\cite{goodfellow2014explaining} and Projected Gradient Descent (PGD)~\cite{madry2017towards} with an $l_\infty$-norm and $\epsilon = 8/255$.
 FGSM is a single-step process, while PGD operates as a multistep method, iterating for 20 steps with a step size of $2/255$.
-Tab.~\ref{tab:adv_transf_main} (\textit{top}) displays the robust accuracy scores under white-box (diagonal entries) and black-box (off-diagonal entries) adversarial attacks for FGSM. \textbf{\textit{VSSM-T and VSSM-S exhibit higher white-box attack robustness compared to their Swin Transformer counterparts, but this pattern does not extend to the larger VSSM-B model}}.
+Tab.~\ref{tab:adv_transf_main_only_fgsm} (\textit{top}) displays the robust accuracy scores under white-box (diagonal entries) and black-box (off-diagonal entries) adversarial attacks for FGSM. \textbf{{\textit{`T'} and \textit{`S'} versions of VMamba and MambaVision models exhibit higher white-box attack robustness compared to their Swin Transformer counterparts, but this pattern does not extend to the larger \textit{`B'} models}}.
 This indicates that VSSM's robustness advantage over Swin Transformers may not consistently scale with increased model size.
-For black-box settings, generally attacks transfer more easily within the same architecture family (\textit{e.g.}, from VSSM-T to VSSM-S) than across different architectures (\textit{e.g.}, from VSSM to Swin Transformer).
-With stronger PGD-20 attack (Tab.~\ref{tab:adv_transf_main} (\textit{bottom})), we observe all the models performance drops to zero under white-box setting, revealing their vulnerability to stronger adversarial attacks.
-Transferability in black-box setting for PGD attack shows similar trend to that obtained for FGSM attack.
-For further analysis across other model families, refer to Appendix \ref{app:adv_attack}.
+For black-box settings, attacks transfer rate is high within the same architecture family than across different architectures.
+As expected, under stronger iteraive attack (PGD), all models' performance almost drops to zero in white-box settings.
+For the black-box transferability, we observe similar trends to FGSM attack (see Appendix \ref{app:adv_attack}).